 While jokes abound about the rhythm method, it can be a reliable method of natural family planning that prevents pregnancy effectively.
-Modern knowledge about fertility patterns and signs can help you to make good choices about when to engage in sexual activity and when to abstain, when you are using the rhythm method.
-To know when you are safe and when you are not, you need to know your own cycle and your body.
+Modern knowledge about fertility patterns and signs can help you to make good choices about when to engage in sexual activity and when to abstain when you are using the rhythm method.
+To know when is the rhythm method of birth control safe, you need to know your own cycle and your body.

 The rhythm method works by avoiding intercourse during fertile times.
 Count the days in your shortest cycle.
 Subtract 19 from this number to determine the infertile pre-ovulatory period.
 Subtract 10 from your shortest cycle length to figure the safe post-ovulatory period.
 In a 28-day cycle, ovulation is assumed to occur around day 14.
 Intercourse is therefore safe during days 1 to 9, counting from the first day of your menstrual period.
 Intercourse is again safe following ovulation; however, it is important to account for potential differences in the timing of ovulation.
 In a 28-day cycle, the post-ovulatory infertile period is assumed to be day 18 to day 21.
 Sex should be avoided or another method used during the 9-day ovulatory period.

 While the traditional rhythm method relies on the calendar, modern options in natural family planning use fertility signals, including basal body temperature and cervical mucus to determine fertility more accurately.
 The standard days method simplifies the rhythm method further for women with cycles from 26 to 32 days.
 Days 1 to 7 is safe.
 Days 8 to 19 are not.
 From day 20 onward, infertility is likely.